BinaryIgor/blog/posts/mysql-vs-postgresql-performance.md

 The test cases are designed to run in a few rounds - executing set `QUERIES_RATE` per second for the configured `QUERIES_TO_EXECUTE` in total.
 Depending on the specific scenario, these numbers range from a few hundreds per second to tens of thousands; in most cases, `QUERIES_TO_EXECUTE = 10 * QUERIES_RATE`.

-To run tests (locally), there are a few scripts that spin up MySQL and PostgreSQL instances in Docker and build and run the `SqlDbPerformanceTests.java` in Docker as well, with the chosen test case & DB.
+To run tests (locally), there are a few scripts that spin up MySQL and PostgreSQL instances in Docker and build and run `SqlDbPerformanceTests.java` in Docker as well, with the chosen test case & DB.
 It all comes down to executing:
 ```
 # builds and runs MySQL in Docker
 ./build_and_run_mysql.bash